mandrewartha/e-commerce/README.md

 # E-commerce
-This application was created using MySQL and sequelize to create a database that held category,product,product tag, and tag tables.
+This application was created using MySQL, Express.js, and sequelize to create a database that held category,product,product tag, and tag tables.
 The tables were then seeded and routes were created to get,post,put,and delete items in the database.

 # Mock-Up